Barellan

 Barellan /bɑːˈrɛlən/ is a small town in Narrandera Shire in the Riverina region of New South Wales, Australia.
 On Census night 2021, Barellan had a population of 276.
 It is a quiet Riverina wheat town on the Burley Griffin Way, with characteristic silos, and functions primarily as a service centre for the surrounding agricultural area.

 History

 The name of Barellan is an Aboriginal expression that literally means the meeting of the waters.

 The railway reached Barellan in 1908 and a post office was opened on 1 April 1909.

 The Commercial Hotel, "a typically large and rather gracious hotel with an impressive upper verandah", was built in 1924.

-Barellan was also the first town to have a Country Women's Association (CWA) rest house, built in 1924, the same year as the hotel.
+Barellan was also the first town to have a Country Women's Association (CWA) rest house (CWA Rest House), built in 1924, the same year as the hotel.

 In 2009, Barellan celebrated its centenary.

 Demography

 Until recently, the population numbers have remained relatively constant, evidenced as follows: